IBM/event-automation/_ep_1.1/04-security/06-network-policies.md

        - Ingress
    EOF
    ```

 **Note**: The ports that are used in the previous YAML are the default ones.
 If you customize Flink ports in the `FlinkDeployment` custom resource,
 ensure the ports used in the network policies match the custom ports.

-If you configure Flink to [export](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/deployment/metric_reporters){:target="_blank"}
-the [Flink Metrics](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/ops/metrics){:target="_blank"}, the port
+If you configure Flink to [export](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/deployment/metric_reporters){:target="_blank"} the [Flink Metrics](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/ops/metrics){:target="_blank"}, the port
-configured for emitting metrics needs to be opened by following these steps:
+configured for emitting metrics must be opened by following these steps:

 1. {{site.data.reuse.cncf_cli_login}}
 2. Set the following environment variable to hold the namespace of the Flink instance.
 If deploying the network policies before